chris-whitlam/triangulate-website/packages/api/README.md

 ![alt Triangulate Logo](https://triangulate-game.netlify.app/img/word-logo_1080.fa33f7ae.png)
-# Promotional Website - UI
+# Promotional Website - API
-This is the UI package for the Triangulate website.
+This is the API package for the Triangulate website.
+It is part of a larger monorepo.
+You can run this api via the root of the monorepo using `yarn start`.

 ## Prerequisites
   - Node